Install WordPress

 Step 5: Optional

 The WordPress files were installed at /var/www/html/wordpress.
-This means that our sites would be located at:
+This means that when our WordPress websites become public, they'll be available at the following URL:

 http://[IP ADDRESS]/wordpress

 If you want to have a different ending to your URL, then you want to rename your wordpress directory to something else.
 The WordPress documentation uses blog as an example.
-But it could be something different, as long as it is a single word with no spaces or special characters.
-Again, if you decide to change it, be sure to keep the name lowercase and one word (no spaces and only alphabetic characters).
+But it could be something different, as long as it contains no spaces or special characters.
+Be sure to keep the directory name lowercase (no spaces and only alphanumeric characters).
 For example, if I want to change mine to blog, then:

 cd /var/www/html